ivanckleecity/CyberArk-Identity-Security-Platform-For-Partners/Workforce_Password_Management.md

-## CyberArk Workforce Password Management
+## CyberArk Workforce Password Management and Secure Iteam
  - In CyberArk Workforce Password Management, you can configure CyberArk Identity to store your own business, personal secrets and business-related application credentials to CyberArk Identity or the CyberArk PAM Self-Hosted.
     - Users' business / personal application credentials
     - Users' non-web app secrets (Secured Items)